A Pioneer In 'Flat-Fee Primary Care' Had To Close Its Clinics. What Went Wrong?

 "I think, absolutely, this type of care could be done inside insurance," says Robert Berenson, a fellow at the Urban Institute who specializes in health care delivery.
 "But it means we have to learn how to pay within the system for the things that doctors should be doing — and are doing — in direct primary care."

 As things stand now, the direct-care model can create difficulties for some patients.
-Take the situation where someone in this sort of practice goes to his primary care provider for an earache, but antibiotics don't work and he needs to be referred to an ear, nose and throat specialist.
+Take the situation in which someone in this sort of practice goes to his primary care provider for an earache, but antibiotics don't work and he needs to be referred to an ear, nose and throat specialist.
 That patient, who likely has a high-deductible insurance policy to cover care that goes beyond the primary practitioner's purview, will probably be on the hook financially for the entire cost of medical services provided by the specialist — rather than insurance paying a share.

-Qliance's Bliss scoffs at the idea that patients may get stuck paying more out-of-pocket if they have direct primary care.
+Qliance's Bliss scoffs at the idea that patients may get stuck paying more out of pocket if they have direct primary care.
 Most people these days have high-deductible health plans, she says.
 "The reality is that, unless you have Medicaid, you are on the hook no matter what."

 Kaiser Health News is an editorially independent news service that is part of the nonpartisan Henry J. Kaiser Family Foundation.
 Follow Michelle Andrews on Twitter @mandrews110.